jeherve/nostr-verify/readme.txt

 Once you've saved your changes, you should be verified with your Nostr client of choice.

 == Changelog ==

+### 1.2.0

+#### Changed

+- Expand the settings description to explain how to use the plugin to create a Nostr identifier without a username if preferred.
+- Better handle situations when no user has entered their Nostr details yet.

 ### 1.1.0 - 2023-05-01